DappDevs/presentations/content/ethereum-background.md

 For every instruction executed in a transaction, "Gas" is charged according the resources used, whether it be computing cycles, memory storage, or storage to the global data store.
-The miners decide what they want the "gas price" to be in order to collect fees from processing a transaction, this not only prevents the attacks from occuring, but rewards the miners for their activity.
+The miners decide what they want the "gas price" to be in order to collect fees from processing a transaction, this not only prevents the attacks from occurring, but rewards the miners for their activity.
 Every user that sends a transaction is expected to pay a fee to get it accepted, and that fee is transferred to the miner regardless of the success of the transaction.